machingclee/machingclee.github.io/static/media/449-test-cases.d85c9e90.md

   - Most reliable on macOS with Docker Desktop
   - Avoids auto-detection issues that can cause delays or failures

-- Without this setting, Testcontainers tries multiple strategies in order, which can:

-  - Add 5-10 seconds of delay on startup
-  - Fail if auto-detection picks the wrong strategy

 - Other Common Strategies: